etopian/wordpressdocker/docs/index.md

 ##Mail
 Mail is not routed by the container, you must use an SMTP plugin or Mailgun or AWS SES to route your site's email.

+The reason that mail is not routed is because configuring mail to route from the proper domain on a server is often a headache.
+A further headache is actualty getting mail delivered from an arbitrary IP.
+A third issue is that mail servers consume resources.
+A fourth issue is security.
+So for all these reasons we decided not to implement mail and instead delegate that task to various providers like Mailgun.

 Mailgun WP Plugin works fine in the container but the test to see if it is working will fail because it does not correctly set the e-mail address before attempting to send an e-mail.
 Simply ignore the error, and test the mail from your actual site to make sure it's working.

 * [https://wordpress.org/plugins/mailgun/](https://wordpress.org/plugins/mailgun/) (recommended)